-Your knowledge base should serve as a useful internal resource too.
-Look for one that can surface AI-based help article recommendations to agents so they can quickly find the information they need while having a conversation with a customer.
-And make sure the tool you choose offers multi-language support that caters to global teams, so your whole team has a better experience.
+Look for one that can surface AI-based help article recommendations to agents, so they can quickly find the information they need while conversing with a customer.

-Just because a solution is free, doesn’t mean you should accept limited reporting and analytics.
-Free knowledge base software should make it easy to customize reports so you can see how your help articles are actually performing.
+Just because a solution is free doesn’t mean you should accept limited reporting and analytics.
+Free knowledge base software should make it easy to customize reports so you can see how your help articles are performing.

 The best knowledge base software is built on AI that can make recommendations for future articles and identify your top contact drivers.
 So you can address knowledge gaps in your article repository.